 to national and sub-national protection responses.
-Outcome Indicators Outcome Baseline Outcome Target Results / Indicator Achieved 01 Number of government policies influenced by 2014 0 2 2 initiaenced by 2014 Two policy documents, For developed by FI. ster Care Policy and Defir nition of Centers, were 02 Awareness of child abuse is increased by 2014 no data 60% of children, youth and adults in the communes have heard about the campaign and remember at least two messages.
-No data A pretest has reportedly be from after the campaign h 03 Organizational capacity of CSOs is increased by 2014 59% average across partners 89% Qualitative; see report body FI could not provide an explanation for how the baseline and target figures were set for this indicator.
+Outcome Indicators Outcome Baseline Outcome Target Results / Indicator Achieved 01 Number of government policies influenced by 2014 0 2 2 initiaenced by 2014 Two policy documents, Fo developed by FI. ster Care Policy and Defir nition of Centers, were 02 Awareness of child abuse is increased by 2014 no data 60% of children, youth and adults in the communes have heard about the campaign and remember at least two messages.
+No data A pretest has reportedly b from after the campaign h 03 Organizational capacity of CSOs is increased by 2014 59% average across partners 89% Qualitative; see report body FI could not provide an explanation for how the baseline and target figures were set for this indicator.
 It was suggested that a qualitative reviewed is done for this indicator.
 04 Quality service capacity of CSOs is increased by 2014 59% 89% Qualitative; see report body FI could not provide an explanation for how the baseline and target figures were set for this indicator It was suggested that a qualitative reviewed is done for this indicator.
 05 Service satisfaction beneficiaries no data 70% of respondents are satisfied with the quality of services 84%

 Based on Hackett's 2014 survey: Regarding services, most children and young people rated a high (63%) or very high (21%) level of satisfaction.
-06 Positive attitude towards networking and coordination no data 60% of respondents have positive attitudes 100% While it is not irrevocably of all CSO directors and staff positively to networking aror even expand these activities. interviewed for this evalund coordination and expr uation responded ressed a desire to continue
+06 Positive attitude towards networking and coordination no data 60% of respondents have positive attitudes 100% While it is not irrevocably clear what the target audience of this indicator is, all CSO directors and staff interviewed for this evaluation responded positively to networking and coordination and expressed a desire to continuous or even expand these activities both within network and externally. uation responded ressed a desire to continue